dylanlee/autoeval-jobs/readme.md

 # Disclaimer

 **Note: this repository is a work in progress.
-The code is being actively developed and the intended functionality is only partially implemented.**
+The code is being actively developed and the intended functionality is only partially implemented.
+These capabilities are scheduled for delivery to OWP in PI-7.**

 # About